FierceEagle/fierceeagle.github.io/index.md

 ### What is a Tesco?

 Tesco is the largest supermarket chain in the UK and thus also the largest out of the four domestic chains *(Asda, Sainsbury's, Tesco and Morrisons)* in the UK.
 Today, it is widely spread all over Greater London Metropolitian Area, as can be seen below.
 Tesco today has multiple subsidaries and has entered the internation market.
 However today, we look into where it all began for Tesco, in London. *If you zoom in you might even find the original Tesco in **Hackney***.

 {% include Store_Locations_London.html %}

 ### Where we are heading

-To give a rough outline, we start off with a <a href='#PreCurs'>precursory look</a> into the data we have collected.
+In order to provide the reader with a rough outline, we begin the story with a <a href='#PreCurs'>precursory look</a> into the data we have collected.
-We also look into the question <a href='#WhoIsTesco'>"Who is a Tesco Customer?"</a>.
+This is accompanied by a look at the question <a href='#WhoIsTesco'>"Who is a Tesco Customer?"</a>.
 Following the initial overview, we develop our understanding of the data by <a href='#Londoners'>clustering</a> the areas we consider according to multiple socio-economic factors.
 This also allows us to assign <a href='#Labeling'>discrete attributes</a> to areas which we use in later analyses.
 After obtaining labels for the areas, we train predictive models that allow us to <a href='#Ensemble'>predict</a> socio-economic facts about an area based on their consumption habits.